How to Participate

 1. Determining your eligibility

 Participation starts by identifying the type and size of the solar installation you need.
 Your installer will work with you to determine the system size and develop a financial structure that works for you.
 The annual expected electricity production of the solar installation cannot exceed the annual historical electricity usage of the utility meter that connects to it.
 Participants may submit one registration for each utility meter that will connect to a solar project.
+For large projects, if the project will be installed in phases, submit one registration for each phase of the project.

 All solar project owners installing behind-the-meter (system is sized no larger than historical electric consumption at the meter) or grid-connected solar electricity projects (solar farms which produce electricity for sale to utilities on a wholesale basis) in New Jersey are eligible to generate SRECs, provided that the system is interconnected with an electric distribution system that supplies New Jersey.